Let’s explore how the Fibonacci spiral and the golden mean energetically work in structures.

 The golden ratio and the spiral within it are beautiful mathematical ratios and equations.

 They are thought to be connected to the divine and to life all around us.
 The problem with the Fibonacci spiral is when we separate a piece of the actual living form from its entirety, part of its essential energy is lost.
-With the golden mean, when we don’t use a measurement connected to the Earth like the they did during the Renaissance, we disconnect from the very energy that sustains us: the Earth.
+With the golden mean, when we don’t use a measurement connected to the Earth as they did during the Renaissance, we disconnect from the very energy that sustains us: the Earth.
 We are children of Earth and need this connection to manifest spirituality on Earth.

 by Karen Crowley-Susani